[x]

 'Love' is a strong positive emotion of regard and affection whereas 'charity' is something given to help the needy.

-However, for the sake of argument let's suppose that all the various Leviticus 18:22 passages really do mean the same thing and that the message it wants to get across is that homosexuality is an undesirable trait.
+However, for the sake of argument, let's suppose that all the various Leviticus 18:22 passages really do mean the same thing and that the message it wants to get across is that homosexuality is an undesirable trait.
 Leviticus 20:13 goes on to say that it is punishable by death, coincidentally the same punishment given to murderers.
-Some anti-gay Christians say this implies that homosexuality is at least equal to the sin of murder and that all homosexuals should be regarded by every society to be just as much criminals as are murderers.
+Some would agree with Robert T. Lee, the founder of the Society For the Practical Establishment and Perpetuation of the Ten Commandments.
+Robert says this implies that homosexuality is at least equal to the sin of murder and that all homosexuals should be regarded by every society to be just as much criminals as are murderers.
 If we take it that far, should every written law in the bible be enforced?

-Some would agree with Robert T. Lee, the founder of the Society For the Practical Establishment and Perpetuation of the Ten Commandments, who says, "Man has not been given the authority and power to define the nature of crime.
+Lee says on his website, "Man has not been given the authority and power to define the nature of crime.
 That authority is rightfully reserved only by God. [...]
 Therefore it is God who can best define what is evil for man."

 Let's take that idea and see where it goes: